Reykjanes Peninsula

 image

-Reykjanes is marked by its large lava fields, active volcanism, numerous hot springs, geothermal energy and rugged landscape.
-Allowing for little vegetation besides the incredibly soft Icelandic moss.
+Reykjanes is marked by its large lava fields, active volcanism, numerous hot springs, geothermal energy, and rugged landscape.
+There is little vegetation besides the incredibly soft Icelandic moss.
 The gray-green moss on the strange, otherworldly lava is usually the first glimpse of Iceland visitors catch as they land.
 However, for those lucky enough to spot it from the air, the world-renowned Blue Lagoon is also located on the Reykjanes peninsula and pops out with its turquoise waters in the black lava field!

 Blue Lagoon

 The peninsula is mysterious yet beautiful.
 With rugged black lava formations and steamy pillars and clouds rising from its hot springs and geysers.
-Tourists used to simply pass through the peninsula going from Keflavik (the main airport) to the capital.
+Tourists used to simply pass through the peninsula going from Keflavík (the main international airport) to the capital.
 However, this has changed now giving visitors the chance to get to know this magical place.
+In 2015, UNESCO designated Reykjanes as a GeoPark, a site with distinguishing geological features.

 Things to do in Reykjanes